swolberg/project_4_group_4/Project_4_Group_4/README -Ethical Considerationsmd.md

+# NCHS Leading Cause Of Health

-Overview of Compliance Discussion: ECPA, GDPR, and HIPAA Our discussion focused on how the dataset on leading causes of death in the U.S. relates to major data privacy regulations, specifically:
+## Overview of Compliance Discussion: ECPA, GDPR, and HIPAA

+Our discussion focused on how the dataset on leading causes of death in the U.S. relates to major data privacy regulations, specifically:
 Electronic Communications Privacy Act (ECPA) – Communications Privacy General Data Protection Regulation (GDPR) – Data Privacy in the EU